Farm to Community Food Hubs Grant

 CDFA Office of Farm to Fork

-Grant applications for the Farm to Community Food Hubs Program were due 5 p.m.
-PDT on Monday, April 14, 2025.
-CDFA received 165 applications, collectively requesting $148,332,637.
+CDFA received 165 applications, collectively requesting $148,332,630 –almost 11 times more than the funding CDFA had available.
 Eighty-six (52%) applications were submitted for the Track 1 Planning funding track and seventy-nine (48%) applications were submitted for the Track 2 Infrastructure and Operations funding track.
-CDFA expects to update applicants and the public about awards in Summer 2025.
+View the summary of the application period.

 Program Overview

-CDFA's Farm to Community Food Hubs Program has up to $13.75 million available to award in competitive grants for organizations developing and expanding community food hubs in California.
-Up to ten percent of the funding will be set aside for California Native American Tribes and Tribal-led nonprofit organizations.
+CDFA's Farm to Community Food Hubs Program received one-time funding of$13.75 million to award as competitive grants for organizations developing and expanding community food hubs in California.
+Up to ten percent of the funding was set aside for California Native American Tribes and Tribal-led nonprofit organizations.

 This new grant program was established to pilot investments in (1) planning activities and (2) food aggregation and distribution infrastructure and operational costs needed for community food hubs to increase purchasing of local, environmentally sustainable, climate smart, and equitably produced food by schools and other institutions.
 These investments aim to build a better food system economy, support the local farming and indigenous food production economies, accelerate climate adaptation and resilience, and employ food system workers with fair wages and working conditions.
 You can read the state statute that authorizes this program.